MCU-Wide Timing Side Channels and Their Detection: Formal detection method

-The procedure is sketched in \refalg{upec-soc} and an overview is provided in \reffig{flow}.
-It starts with initializing~$S$ with $S_\textit{sys}$, i.e., the system state that is unaffected by the victim task execution before the victim accesses any component outside the core.
+This property is the centerpiece of the proposed \textit{UPEC for System Side Channels (UPEC-SSC)} method.
+The verification procedure is sketched in \refalg{upec-soc}.
+It starts with initializing~$S$ with $S_{\lnot\textit{victim}}$, i.e., the system state that is unaffected by the victim task execution before the victim accesses any component outside the core.
 Then, the UPEC-SSC property is checked for the state set~$S$ using an IPC solver and a counterexample is produced.
 The counterexample shows a violation of the property, i.e., a set of state variables $S_\textit{cex}$ that are different from their counterparts in the other design instance.
 We distinguish three cases for $S_\textit{cex}$: In the first case, the property holds and $S_\textit{cex} = \emptyset$.
 This means the victim cannot influence additional state variables, the design is secure, and the procedure terminates.
 In the second case, the property fails and $S_\textit{cex}$ includes elements from $S_\textit{pers}$, i.e., data about the victim execution can propagate to a persistent IP, where it can be retrieved later by the attacker task.
 This case constitutes a vulnerability to an attack.
-In the third case, the property also fails, but $S_\textit{cex}$ does not include elements from $S_\textit{pers}$.
+In the third case, the property fails, but $S_\textit{cex}$ does not include elements from $S_\textit{pers}$.
 In this case, the victim execution influences new state variables, but they cannot hold secret data across a context switch to the attacker task.
 As a result, the state variables in $S_\textit{cex}$ are removed from the non-influenced set of states~$S$ for the next check of the property.
-This procedure is repeated until the design is either proven secure or vulnerable.
+In every iteration of the \textit{while} loop, the set of states variables~$S$ to which secret information from the victim can possibly propagate, is reduced.
+This is repeated until, eventually, the design is either proven secure or vulnerable.